aws-powertools/powertools-lambda-dotnet/docs/core/metrics.md

 If you're new to Amazon CloudWatch, there are two terminologies you must be aware of before using this utility:

 * **Namespace**.
-It's the highest level container that will group multiple metrics from multiple services for a given application, for example `ServerlessEcommerce`.
+It's the highest level container that will group multiple metrics from multiple services for a given application, for example `MyCompanyEcommerce`.
 * **Dimensions**.
 Metrics metadata in key-value format.
 They help you slice and dice metrics visualization, for example `ColdStart` metric by Payment `service`.

 <figure>